 Laboratory testing and field evaluations provide unbiased data and analysis on specific products types, scenarios, and installations.

-- CALiPER testing investigates specific product types and scenarios in a laboratory or mockup setting, offering comparative analysis of LED and benchmark technologies.
+- CALiPER testing investigates specific product types and scenarios in a laboratory or mock-up setting.

 Data collection and analysis supplement lab and field evaluations by providing a broad view of product and market trends.

-- DOE market studies and technical reports provide objective market analysis and technical information.
+- DOE market studies provide objective market analysis.

 Through original research and collaboration with standards and technical organizations, the DOE SSL program supports new metrics and test methods that help drive technology development.
 Primary focus areas include: